I could laugh and play

 1. Alien 2.
 666 Packs 3.
 Live To Dive 4.
 Remedy 5.
 (Empty) Tankard

-Alien is like a compact prototype of every other Tankard release out there.
-Every song on this mini album is about drinking or thrashing or both, and they are played at the constant breakneck speed so characteristic for Tankard.
-Nothing wrong with that, really, but at this point the novelty of this style has worn off a long time ago.
-All tracks are quite joyful and (Empty) Tankard is an example of true ultraspeed, but it would be hard to identify most of the songs if heard out of the album context.
-Briefly put, Alien is a stereotypical Tankard album in every sense, just a bit shorter than usually.
+Briefly put, Alien is like a compact summary of Tankard's whole discography.
+Every song on this mini album is about drinking or thrashing or both, and most of the time they are executed at a constant high pace that has become such a characteristic feature for the band.
+Nothing wrong with that, but at this point the novelty of this approach had worn off a long time ago.
+All tracks are quite joyful and easy to listen to, but it would be hard to identify most of these songs if heard outside the album context.
+All these factors make Alien almost a stereotypical Tankard release, just a bit shorter than usually.

 TANKARD - The Meaning Of Life